bologer/anycomment.io/readme.txt

 It could only be difficult for website who have HTTP only and hight traffic as transfer to HTTPs can cause some traffic lose.

 == Changelog ==

+= 0.0.65 – 20.10.2018 =

+**Enhancements:**

+* New visual design for frontend
+* Optimized main JavaScript file, removed some dependencies and now it is much lighter

+**Fixes:**

+* Fixes various visual bugs related to CSS on frontend
+* Fixed issue when some of the users received too many repeating emails cause by incorrect table structure, #240

 = 0.0.64 – 18.10.2018 =